ethereum/EIPs/EIPS/eip-x.md

 The following standard extends [ERC-4626](./eip-4626.md) by adding support for asynchronous deposit and redemption flows.
 The async flows are called "Requests".

 New methods are added to submit, cancel, and view pending Requests.
-The existing deposit, mint, withdraw and redeem ERC-4626 methods are used for executing fulfilled Requests.
+The existing deposit, mint, withdraw, and redeem ERC-4626 methods are used for executing fulfilled Requests.
 Implementations can choose to add asynchronous flows for deposit and/or redemption.
 Cancelling a pending Request is also optionally defined in the spec.

 ## Motivation

-The ERC-4626 Tokenized Vaults standard has helped to make yield bearing tokens more composable across decentralized finance.
-The standard is optimized for atomic deposits and reedemptions up to a limit.
+The ERC-4626 Tokenized Vaults standard has helped to make yield-bearing tokens more composable across decentralized finance.
+The standard is optimized for atomic deposits and redemptions up to a limit.
 If the limit is reached, no new deposits or redemptions can be submitted.

-This limitation does not work well for any smart contract system with asynchronous actions or delays as a prerequesite for interfacing with the Vault (e.g. real world asset protocols, undercollateralized lending protocols, cross-chain lending protocols, liquid staking tokens, or insurance safety modules).
+This limitation does not work well for any smart contract system with asynchronous actions or delays as a prerequisite for interfacing with the Vault (e.g. real-world asset protocols, undercollateralized lending protocols, cross-chain lending protocols, liquid staking tokens, or insurance safety modules).

 This standard expands the utility of 4626 Vaults for asynchronous use cases.
 The existing Vault interface (deposit/withdraw/mint/redeem) is fully utilized to fulfill asynchronous Requests.